sidchn/Some-CTF-challenges/README.md

 # CSFNinjas-Entry-Challenge
-You have to solve these challenges first if you want to join our team.
+You have to solve these challenges first if you want to join our CTF team.